SinaKarimi00/NakamaServerCommunication/README.md

 # 🎮 Nakama Server Communication Package for Unity

 A modular and extensible Unity package for integrating with [Nakama](https://heroiclabs.com/) game server.
-It supports device authentication, session management, profile data, cloud storage, and leaderboard features — all via clean architecture principles.
+It supports device authentication, session management, profile data, cloud storage, and leaderboard features.
 ---

 ## ✨ Features